4 minutes read

 The rent-to-own option is the best for first-time buyers who are unable to make large down payments or are trying to fix their credit scores.

 In the last few years, more and more people in Dubai have opted for rent-to-own over other mortgage home financing options, mainly for their flexibility and ease of access.
 It allows individuals to own property over time as they rent, which is particularly attractive in a city with high house prices.
-It will enable the less privileged to own a house by paying in parts over some time.
+It will enable the less privileged to own a house by paying in parts over time.
 Also, due to the influx of expatriates and young professionals, rent-to-own schemes are becoming increasingly popular as they provide an easier way to own property without needing a significant upfront investment.

 Renting involves paying for the property's use while not building equity.
 Ownership means buying the property in cash or taking out a loan, giving you full rights and responsibilities.
 Rent-to-own is a mixed form where the tenant rents with a future buying option.
 More often than not, in a rent-to-own agreement, you pay higher monthly rent, but a part of it is then used to reduce the price of the property you would buy in the future.
 This allows you to own and live on the property while building equity partially.
 Unlike conventional renting, rent-to-own offers tenants some interest in the property's future without direct purchase expenses.